 What are the symptoms of focal aware seizures?

-The symptoms will depend on which part of the brain is affected by the seizure.
+The symptoms will depend on which part of the brain is affected by the focal seizure.

 The temporal lobes of the brain help to deal with mood and behaviour.
 Therefore, you may have strange feelings, sensations and emotions during a complex focal seizure.
 It may feel like being in a dream.
 Your surroundings may appear strange or oddly familiar.
 It may be difficult to explain the feelings or sensations that occur.
 To an onlooker, you may appear to be in a trance or behave strangely for a few seconds or minutes.
 For example, you may wander with no apparent purpose.
 Some people smack their lips, fumble at clothes, appear to fidget, swallow repeatedly, or do other repetitive movements.